BatteryAcid/gatling-on-ecs/README.md

 [Launch] (run.sh) script is the entry point for docker.

-Depending on load specified in (setup)(src/test/scala/nearmap/SampleSimulation.scala), the volume can be  How we are scaling is guided by [gatling scaling doc](http://gatling.io/docs/2.2.3/cookbook/scaling_out.html) but we have quite a few customization as in we use sbt, docker and ECS.
+Depending on load specified in [setup](src/test/scala/nearmap/SampleSimulation.scala), the volume can be multiplied by number of tasks.
+How we are scaling is guided by [gatling scaling doc](http://gatling.io/docs/2.2.3/cookbook/scaling_out.html) but we have quite a few customization as in we use sbt, docker and ECS.

 # Creating and managing stack
 The attack starts when cluster stack is created and service starts the tasks.